 Susan Hall is co-founder of Spay Maine.
-A staunch advocate for animals and specifically, managing cat populations to align with caring adopters, Susan and her colleague Sharon Secovich spearheaded the creation of Help Fix ME, a publicly funded, low-cost spay/neuter program, modeled after neighboring New Hampshire.
+A staunch advocate for animals and, specifically, managing cat populations to align with caring adopters, Susan and her colleague Sharon Secovich spearheaded the creation of Help Fix ME, a publicly funded, low-cost spay/neuter program, modeled after neighboring New Hampshire.
 The objective was to reduce feline euthanasia, and the results are impressive, with progress continuing.
 Her program has served as a model to other states.
 Susan previously assisted her husband Peter in his prior veterinary practice.
-She lives in Falmouth, Maine with Peter, now an optometrist who has had a successful optometry practice for several years.
+She lives in Falmouth, Maine with Peter, now a successful optometrist.
 They have one cat, Milo, adopted from a shelter.
-Because he doesn’t do well with other cats, he enjoys all the devotion in the Hall household!
+Because he doesn’t do well with other cats, he enjoys all the devotion in the Hall household.
 In Maine’s beautiful summer season, Susan enjoys sailing.
 After an outing on Casco Bay, we caught up with her to share her story about Spay Maine.

 Spay Maine is a collaboration among Maine’s animal shelters, rescues, veterinarians, animal control officers, and animal welfare advocates who work together to reduce Maine’s shelter intakes and euthanasia.
 We do this by supporting Help Fix ME, which is Maine’s statewide public low-income spay/neuter program, and also by promoting spay/neuter clinics and programs around the state.
 As we’ll talk about today, Spay Maine has morphed since its inception, as our state’s needs have changed.

 USpA: Can you share a bit about how and why you started Spay Maine?